 We're a certified carbon neutral business

-Through our partner Carbon Neutral Britain™, we have offset 245tCO2e for the year 2022 through the Climate Fund™ Portfolio of verified carbon offsetting projects around the world, which are selected based on their direct and indirect impact around the world.
+Through our partner Carbon Neutral Britain™, we have offset 245tCO2e for the year 2022 through the Climate Fund™ Portfolio of verified carbon offsetting projects around the world, which are selected based on their direct and indirect global impact.
 These projects have been certified to the highest standards via the Verra – Verified Carbon Standard, the Gold Standard – Voluntary Emissions Reductions (VER), or the United Nations – Certified Emission Reductions (CERs) programmes.